 We offer a means for everyone to express themselves via graphic designing.
 One definition of graphic designing is problem solving visually, by means of typography, visuals and illustrations.
 In other words, as a designer, you find solutions to problems faced by marketers, entrepreneurs, business owners and individuals.
 The problem can often boil down to this question, ‘How do I advertise this?’

-Your templates need to present solutions to real situations.
-Somebody wants to advertise a Happy Hour at their bar, your flyer should say what a Happy Hour flyer would usually say.
-The more authentic looking the design, the likelier it is for the customer to buy it.
+Your templates need to present solutions to real problems.
+Somebody wants to advertise a Happy Hour at their bar, your flyer should say what a Happy Hour flyer would say to attract people.
+The more authentic the design, the likelier it is for the customer to buy it.

 How can you know that your template looks authentic?
 Browse online Look up how professionals are making authentic designs for your favorite niche.
 You can even check out billboards to see what makes a good advertisement tick.
 Here are some designs resources you should bookmark: